matherthal/udacity-data-engineering/data_lake_with_spark/README.md

 spark-submit etl.py
 ```

-After processing, the data will be writen in `s3://udacity-study/datalake-table/` as defined in the `etl.py` script.
+After processing, the data will be writen in `s3://udacity-study/datalake-table/` as defined in the `dl.cfg` config file.

 ## Data Source